-100 Things to Do in New York City Before You Die is the newest guidebook by NYCOTC Editor Evelyn Kanter, publishing this spring.
+100 Things to Do in New York City Before You Die, the newest guidebook by NYCOTC Editor Evelyn Kanter, publishes today, May 1, 2019.

 It’s a great guide to discovering the quirky treasures of the NYC, or re-discovering some of the most famous spots in the world, available online and in bookstores.

 The toughest part of writing 100 Things to Do in New York City Before You Die was limiting it to just 100 things.